 Step 6: Moisturizer

 You need to be using a moisturizer.
 Always.
 Twice a day.
 No matter what.
-I don’t care if your skin is hella oily or easily broken out or sad or scared (there’s a formula for you!
-Promise!) because it’s the only thing that’ll keep your skin barrier—aka the very temperamental thing responsible for making your face look good—healthy.
+I don’t care if your skin is hella oily or easily broken out or sad or scared (there’s a formula for you, promise!), because it’s the only thing that’ll keep your skin barrier—aka the very temperamental thing responsible for making your face look good—healthy and happy.
 Plus, “a moisturizer not only infuses your skin with hydration but also helps trap in all the products underneath it to make the ingredients even more effective,” says Dr. Idriss.

 In the morning…

-Look for a light, gentle, hyaluronic-based moisturizer, which will keep skin hydrated without feeling heavy or greasy.
+Look for a light, gentle hyaluronic-based moisturizer for the morning, which will keep skin hydrated without feeling heavy or greasy.
 And ideally, get a formula with a sunscreen of at least SPF 30 in it, especially if you’re not planning to slather on a separate sunscreen later.
-Whichever you choose, let it sink in for at least a full five minutes before applying makeup (if, you know, this is the end of your skincare routine, and makeup is your next step).
+Whichever you choose, let it sink in for at least a full five minutes before applying makeup (if, you know, this is the end of your skincare routine and makeup is your next step).

 Step 7: Retinol